 Getting Started with your own Food Blog

 MediaTemple – MediaTemple is the hosting company we switched to after Pinch of Yum started to get 5,000+ visitors a day on a consistent basis.
 We are hosting Pinch of Yum on a dedicated virtual server.
-I know that sounds like mumbo-jumbo if you’re not a tech person.
-The important thing to know is that a dedicated virtual server means that your blog can handle more traffic.
+I know that sounds like mumbo-jumbo if you’re not a tech person, but the important thing to know is that a dedicated virtual server means that your blog can handle more traffic.
 We are on the plan that has 512MB of memory.
 MediaTemple calls it the “(dv) Dedicated-Virtual 4.0 – 512MB” plan.

 Vaultpress – Vaultpress is the company we use to backup the Pinch of Yum WordPress account.
 Pinch of Yum has over 300 pages and posts that we’ve written over the past three years.
 The blog has also helped us generate some extra income as well.
 My point?
 It would really stink if something happened where Pinch of Yum was wiped out and we lost everything.
 Vaultpress ensures that if that something like that did happen we’d be able to recovery everything from a backup.
 If you’re looking for a more cost effective solution check out BlogVault.